 You can either broil the garlic toast in the oven on top of a parchment lined cookie sheet, or throw it on the grill.
 Either way, watch it carefully to make sure it doesn’t burn.
 It crisps up really quickly.

 Next thing you know, you’ll have some garlic toast that is gooshy in the center and slightly browned around the outside.
-It’s like one big, buttery crouton begging for this delicious vegan marinated bean salad recipe to live on top of it.
+It’s like one big, buttery crouton begging for this delicious vegan herbed bean salad recipe to live on top of it.

 1 shallot, chopped